in1side/LoLTournaments/README.md

 6. Change DB to catch errors and not crash
 7. ~~Show list of teams~~
 8. ~~Basic team info page~~
-9. Limit db results to only necessary attributes
+9. Limit DB results to only necessary attributes
+10. Seed file for testing DB

 ## Stuff to Refactor:
 1. Routes since there is some repeated code